 In addition to your down payment, you’ll also need to pay closing costs.
 Closing costs fall into two categories.

-The first category of closing costs is one time only.
+The first category of closing costs is one-time only.
 Pay them on the closing day and you’ll never pay them again.
-These are things like attorney’s fee, title examination, transfer taxes, and the like.
+These are things like attorney’s fees, title examinations, transfer taxes, and the like.
 You might also pay points in order to have a lower interest rate on your loan.
 Speak with your loan specialist at the very start of the process to identify which loan product is best for your situation.

 Paying this money into an escrow account at closing may seem like a tough pill to swallow but it’s required.
 As long as you understand that this money is actually being saved for a future bill, it’s much easier to take.

 One aspect of buying a home that we haven’t touched on yet is time.
 This is actually critical to our decision-making process.

 If you live here in Louisville, Kentucky here are some numbers to help you fill in the blanks in these calculators.

 - Monthly Rent: Louisville offers a wide range of options for 3-bedroom apartments, starting at $500, with what I assume is not the nicest units, all the way up to $2,180 at the luxurious Woods of St. Thomas.
 Let’s use $1,000.

 - Home Price: Last month the median home sale price was $155,000 but feel free to use your own.

 - Downpayment: I used 5 percent, even though you might be able to find a loan that offers a lower rate.

 - Mortgage Rate: 30-Year Fixed rates are nationally around 3.875 percent, but not everyone can qualify.
 Move it a bit higher to be on the safe side.